Wryz/Lawn_Mowing/README.md

-# Lawn-Mowing-Optimization
+# Lawn-Mowing
-The Lawn Mowing Optimization determines an optimal route to mow a lawn.
+The Lawn Mowing application determines an optimal route to mow a lawn.

 **PROBLEM STATEMENT**